hellt/vrnetlab/openwrt/README.md

 A: No, this is not supported.

 #### Q: Does my configuration survive a redeploy?
-A: Only if you're using the `vr-openwrt` kind or if you're using a bind mount.
+A: Only if you're using the `openwrt` kind or if you're using a bind mount.

-#### Q: How do I get persistence without using the `vr-openwrt` kind?
+#### Q: How do I get persistence without using the `openwrt` kind?
 A: Use the `linux` kind and bind-mount a volume to `/overlay/`.
 Make sure the container has write permissions.

 ##### Q: How can I get a shell into OpenWRT?